-For the seventh year in a row, the DASH diet has been rated Best Diet Overall in the US, yet originally it wasn’t meant to be a diet for weight loss at all!
+Once again the DASH diet has been rated highly on the Best Overall Diet list in the US despite the fact that originally it wasn’t meant to be a diet for weight loss at all!

 The DASH Diet, which stands for Dietary Approaches to Stop Hypertension, was originally developed by nutritionist Marla Heller to lower blood pressure and cholesterol and help ward off diabetes.